Person writing on a pink clipboard with a soft unicorn pen — preparing to advocate for themselves in a healthcare setting

 Another challenge?
 We forget.
 What felt urgent when we made the appointment often fades by the time it arrives.
 We second-guess ourselves or focus on something new.

 Here’s a tip: use a voice memo when the issue first shows up.
 Describe how it feels, rate the intensity, or compare it to something familiar.
-If there’s something visible, like swelling or a rash, take a photo and mark it with the date.
-Take another every couple of days leading up to your appointment.
+If there’s something visible, take a photo and mark it with the date.
 Then, before you go in, jot down a few bullet points based on that evidence.
 Don’t let your memory talk you out of how bad it was when you made the appointment.

 Why the System Can’t Catch Everything (Even When It Tries)